DevExpress/devextreme-documentation/api-reference/_hidden/dxResponsiveBoxItem/location/screen.md

     </tr>
 </table>

-The **screen** option accepts one or several size qualifiers separated by a space.
+The **screen** property accepts one or several size qualifiers separated by a space.
 For example, the following settings apply to an element on medium and large screens only.

     <!--HTML--><div id="responsiveBoxContainer">
         <div data-options="dxItem: {